ichermak/Izi/README.md

 # Izi

 A library of objects for IBM Planning Analytics (TM1) applications.
-This library gives a standard approach to common implementations and tasks.
+This library gives a standard approach to common implementations.
 This project does not aim to compete with Bedrock library but to be complementary with it.

 The particularities of this project are:

-* The usage of Powershell instead of Windwos Command, to ease the portability to Linux environement as the core version of Powershell, is now supported by Linux.
+* The usage of Powershell instead of Windows command, to ease the portability to Linux environement as the core version of Powershell, is now supported by Linux.
 * The usage of a cube for process return messages instead of logging them to the server log.
 The purpose is to be able to send messages back within PA user interfaces.

 # Global considerations